 Other ways to reduce utility costs are to ensure your house or apartment is properly insulated, to use power strips, and to make sure you turn off—and unplug—most appliances when you are not using them.

 If you have a cable and Internet provider, make sure you are on—and remain on—a plan you can afford.
 Many companies will sell you a package with a discount rate for only a period of time before prices rise sharply.
 If your discount period expires, call the company and ask if they have current promotions you are eligible to use.

 Similarly, take a look at your phone plan and make sure your plan is well suited for you.
 Take a look at your plan’s features and make sure you are not overpaying for things you don’t use, such as monthly data.
 Most people subscribe to one of the four major carriers—Verizon, AT&T, T-Mobile and Sprint—but dozens of alternatives exist.
 This article reviews plans from lesser known companies that offer less expensive packages.

 At SenecaOne, Your Trusted Source® is staffed with professionals that are here to help you.
-Our team will work to make sure you understand the terms and conditions of your structured settlement or lottery prize.
+Our team will work to make sure you understand the terms and conditions of your structured settlement or prize payments.